biogui/python-script-linux-disk-report/README.md

 Hi, I'm [Bio](https://github.com/biogui)!

-And this is a script for report the detail usage of a directory in linux disk
+And this is a script for report the detailed usage of a directory in linux disk

 Thanks for testing, feedbacks are awesome!
 Feel free to contact me on telegram [here](https://t.me/gui_bio) :)